-Image Courtesy : leanentrepreneur.co/wp-content/uploads/2013/01/LEAN-VS-THICK-PRODUCT-DEVELOPMENT.jpg
+Image Courtesy : leanentrepreneur.co/wp-content/uploads/2013/01/LEAN-VS-THICK-PRODUCT-DEVELOPMENT.jpg a) New product strategy:

 It is too frightening.
 In absence of any better method to bring out new products a formal process with review points, clear new product goals, and strong marketing orientations underlying the process is being relied upon by companies to achieve greater success.